 All deadlines must be respected.
 Negotiation about any deviation is impossible.
 In case of any exceptional circumstances, students are required to contact the faculty's ombudsperson prior to the respective deadline.
-If (one of) the deadline(s) is not met, the complete course will be evaluated as a 'not taken' (NA) unless a new submission deadline has been determined due to exceptional circumstances.

 If the student does not participate in the oral exam, the student receives a 'not taken' (NA) for the complete course.